Skip to content

 6. One Diagram, One Message

 Each diagram should communicate a single architectural concept.
-Do not combine the system landscape, data model, and integration flow into one mega-diagram.
+Do not pack the system landscape, data model, and integration flow into one mega-diagram.

 7. Show the Error Path

-For integration diagrams, show what happens when the happy path fails.
-A single “error” arrow with a label like “retry 3x, then DLQ” demonstrates maturity.
+On integration diagrams, show what happens when the happy path fails.
+A single “error” arrow labeled “retry 3x, then DLQ” signals maturity.

 8. Data Model Discipline